ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 Because the contents of the shopping carts are treated as sets, and when a conflict occurs, the solution is to take the least upper bound.
 With Dynamo, this resolution happens on the client, but with CRDTs, it happens in the replica.
-Either way though, this approach takes the union of the sets and this can cause a deleted item to pop up again.
+Either way though, this approach takes the union of the sets and this sometimes causes a deleted item to pop up again.

 So how do we avoid this problem?